phillipberndt/pqiv/README.markdown

  * Added support for cbz/cbr/cbt/cb7 comic books
  * Key bindings are now configurable
  * Added a configure option to remove unneeded/unwanted features
+ * Deprecated --keyboard-alias, --reverse-cursor-keys, --reverse-scroll in favor of --bind-key.

 pqiv 2.4.1
  * Fix --end-of-files-action=quit if only one file is present